Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Langerhans Cell Histiocytosis (LCH)

 - Whether the disease has just been diagnosed or has come back (recurred).

-In infants up to one year of age, LCH may disappear without treatment.
+In infants up to one year of age, LCH may go away without treatment.